List of returning characters in Kamen Rider Zi-O: Mirror Shinji

 Originally hailing from an alternate continuity depicted in Kamen Rider Ryuki: Episode Final, "Mirror Shinji" (鏡像の 真司, Kyōzō no Shinji) is an evil Mirror counterpart of Shinji who was created by a lonely Yui Kanzaki in Shinji's image after she met him as a child and was seemingly abandoned by him.
 As a being from the Mirror World, Mirror Shinji participated in the Rider War as Kamen Rider Ryuga (仮面ライダーリュウガ, Kamen Raidā Ryūga) to survive in the real world indefinitely by taking Shinji's body as his own.
 However, Yui succumbs to her illness, allowing Shinji to purge his doppelganger and destroy him.

 In the original reality, Mirror Shinji was Shinji's literal reflection who represented the darker aspects of his personality, such as his animosity towards ORE Journal's readers.
 Taking Tsukasa's alternate dimension theory to heart, the Time Jacker Heure manages to summon Mirror Shinji by shattering a mirror one thousand times and transforms him into an Another Rider version of his original Rider form, Another Ryuga (アナザーリュウガ, Anazā Ryūga).
 With his newly acquired power, Ryuga hunted down ORE Journal readers before he was defeated by Kamen Rider Zi-O II.
 Following this, Shinji accepted his mirror counterpart as part of himself and regained him.

 However, Mirror Shinji refused to accept this and during the events of Rider Time: Ryuki, participated in the second Rider War to get revenge.
 While manipulating Tezuka into betraying Shibaura, he inadvertently helps the former, Ren, and Shinji regain their memories of the original Rider War before possessing Shinji once more to make him fight his allies.
 Despite his best efforts, the real Shinji emerged victorious as the mirror twin was suppressed and all of the other Riders were killed; allowing Shinji to return to the real world.

-As Another Ryuga, Mirror Shinji gains the ability to enter and survive in the human world indefinitely and is armed with twisted versions of his original Rider weapons.
+As Another Ryuga, Mirror Shinji gains the ability to enter and survive in the human world indefinitely and wields twisted versions of his original Rider weapons.
 He can also reflect incoming attacks back to their opponents two-fold.
 As a result of being the original version of his Another Rider form and a Mirror World inhabitant, the Time Riders discovered it was nearly impossible to acquire his corresponding Ride Watch.
 Despite this, Sougo was able to defeat him as Kamen Rider Zi-O II.

 As with the real Shinji Kido, Mirror Shinji is also reprised by Takamasa Suga.